 Procedure

-If the practitioner has clear concerns for the safety, development or wellbeing of the child, they should initially explain these to the family and attempt to negotiate with the parents to reduce the risk to the child.
+If the practitioner has clear concerns for the safety, development or wellbeing of the child, they should initially explain these to the family and attempt to negotiate with the parent/s to reduce the risk to the child.

 The practitioner is to inform the child and parents of the direction, discuss the implications and provide the child and parents with the signed written direction.
 A copy of the signed direction is placed on the client file (to be available as documentary evidence).